Fall 2024 Issue

 After two years at William & Mary, Jefferson studied law under Wythe from 1762 until 1767.
 Both men served as delegates to the Second Continental Congress in 1776 after the start of the Revolutionary War.
 Wythe was among the signers of the Declaration of Independence, which Jefferson drafted, and Wythe served as a delegate from Virginia to the Constitutional Convention in 1787.

-When Jefferson became governor of Virginia and a member of the W&M Board of Visitors in 1779, he persuaded the board to create a professorship of law and practice.
+When Jefferson became governor of Virginia and a member of the W&M Board of Visitors in 1779, he persuaded the board to create a professorship of law and police.
 The board named Wythe to that position, establishing the nation’s first law school and making William & Mary the first university in the nation.
 Among Wythe’s students were future U.S. Supreme Court Justices John Marshall and Bushrod Washington, three Virginia Supreme Court justices, and numerous congressmen and senators.

 Both Jefferson and Wythe were inspired by Locke’s ideas of religious tolerance, government by the consent of the governed and natural rights of life, liberty and property.
 Jefferson drew on those when drafting the Declaration of Independence and later the Virginia Statute for Religious Freedom, a prototype for First Amendment protections in the U.S. Constitution.